 Available in gloss or dull finishes, water based coatings offer other advantages as well.
-Because they seal the ink from the air, they can help prevent metallic inks from tarnishing.
+Because they seal the ink from exposure to the air they can help prevent metallic inks from tarnishing.
 Specially formulated aqueous coatings can be written on with a number two pencil, or overprinted using a laser jet printer, a key consideration in mass mail projects.

-Aqueous coatings and UV coatings as well are also susceptible to chemical burning.
-In a very small percentage of projects, for reasons not fully understood, certain reds, blues and yellows, such as reflex blue, rhodamine violet and purple and pms warm red, have been known to change color, bleed or burn out.
+Aqueous coatings and UV coatings are also susceptible to chemical burning.
+In a very small percentage of projects, for reasons not fully understood, certain reds, blues and yellows, such as Reflex Blue, Rhodamine Violet, Purple and PMS Warm Red, have been known to change color, bleed or burn out.
 Heat, exposure to light, and the passage of time can all contribute to the problem of these fugitive colors, which may change at any point from immediately after the job leaves the press to months or years later.
 Light tints of colors, made using a 25% screen or less, are especially prone to burning.

 To help combat the problem, ink companies now offer more stable, substitute inks that are close in color to ones that tend to burn, and these inks are often used to print light tints or bright colors.
 Even so, burning can still occur and dramatically affect the look of the project.

 Extremely high gloss UV, or ultraviolet, coatings offer more protection than either varnish or aqueous coatings.
-UV coatings are applied inline by printers or, more frequently, offline by printers, finishers or converters.
+UV coatings are applied in-line by printers or, more frequently, off-line by printers, finishers or converters.
 UV coatings are applied as a liquid, using a roller, screen or blanket, and then exposed to ultraviolet light to polymerize and harden the coating, with zero emissions.
 The coatings can either be applied across the entire page or, while lacking the precision of a varnish, on a spot basis.
-The coatings are Available in a high gloss as well as matte, satin and wide variety of specialty finishes, including glitter and tints, and even different scents.
+The coatings are available in a high gloss as well as matte, satin and a wide variety of specialty finishes, including glitter and tints, and even different scents.

 When first introduced, UV coatings were often perceived as murky and yellow.
 Those problems have been corrected, but the coatings still have other drawbacks.
 Like aqueous coatings, UV coatings are susceptible to chemical burning.
 UV coatings also are more likely to show fingerprints than either aqueous coatings or varnish, and some UV coatings can make paper difficult to fold.
 Dwell time, viscosity, temperature, the intensity of the UV light source and the interaction between the coating and the paper can all cause problems too.
 If conditions aren't right, the coating will not have a chance to spread evenly across the page before the coating is cured, and the finish can develop an "orange peel" look.

-Film laminates offer much more protection than liquid coatings in exchange for longer production times and higher costs.
-Lincoated or heavily textured stocks may be difficult to laminate, because the film cannot reach down into the valleys of the paper.
+Film laminates offer much more protection than liquid coatings in exchange for longer Production Times and higher costs.
+Heavily textured stocks, however, may be difficult to laminate because the film cannot reach down into the valleys of the paper.

 The stuff of leisure suits and the most durable of all laminates, polyester offers the greatest strength and abrasion resistance, at a cost that is usually higher than polypropylene.
 Polyester provides a hard coating, extremely resistant to scuffing and tearing, in gloss, satin or matte finishes.
 When a polyester laminate is used to produce folders or other materials that need to be foil stamped or glued, a special glueable laminate should be used.

 The two major families of protective finishes both have their strengths and weaknesses.
-But the key to remember, as Tony Soprano might say, is that "protection costs yez."
-Whether you're talking about bodyguards or protective coatings, the thicker and stronger they are, the greater their price.
-Coatings that are applied inline, while the job is running, are generally the least expensive, and have the least impact on finishing and shipping or mailing costs.
-However, they can be hard pressed to withstand a thumbnail drawn across the page or other common assaults.
+Coatings that are applied in-line, while the job is running, are generally the least expensive, and have the least impact on finishing and shipping or mailing costs. however, they can be hard pressed to withstand a thumbnail drawn across the page or other common assaults.